deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 for users by performing DNS network queries before a user clicks on any link or the page requests a resource.
-Auditors provided two exploits for Desktop and Android respectively which could exfiltrate data from web apps via Chromiums DNS-prefetch feature.
+Auditors provided two exploits for Desktop and Android respectively which could exfiltrate data from web apps via Chromium's DNS-prefetch feature.
 Unfortunately, the official suggestion for
 [disabling DNS-prefetch on Chromium](https://www.chromium.org/developers/design-documents/dns-prefetching/#dns-prefetch-control) does not work.
 We even found in Chromiums source code
 [tests that dns-prefetch "off" settings can be manually overriden](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/web_tests/http/tests/misc/dns-prefetch-control.html;l=51?q=dns-prefetch).